 and such other factors as the Minister may consider relevant.

+Other minerals 2

 (3) The proposals pursuant to subclause (1) may with the approval of the Minister be in respect of minerals other than copper and associated minerals;

+Order of proposals 2

 (4) The proposals pursuant to subclause (1) may with the approval of the Minister or if so required by him shall be submitted separately and in any order as to the matter or matters mentioned in one or more of paragraphs (a) to (k) of subclause (1).

+Use of existing infrastructure 2

 (5) The said proposals may with the approval of the Minister and that of any third parties concerned instead of providing for the construction of new facilities of the kind therein mentioned provide for the use by the Company of any existing facilities of such kind belonging to the Company or upon reasonable terms and conditions of any other existing facilities of such kind.

+Financial arrangements 2

 (6) At the time when the Company submits the proposals it shall furnish to the State’s satisfaction evidence of —

 (a) the availability of finance necessary for the fulfilment of the operations to which the said proposals refer;